Onemind-Services-LLC/cloudmydc-docs/docs/Java/Java Dev Center.md

 Horizontal scaling can be performed not only manually but also automatically based on the current load on the node, which is monitored through the tunable triggers.

-Within the **Settings > Monitoring > [Auto Horizontal Scaling](https://cloudmydc.com/)** section, you can adjust the scaling conditions due to your needs, i.e. the lower/upper limit (percentage) for the specified resource type during a certain period.
+Within the **Settings > Monitoring > [auto horizontal scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Automatic%20Horizontal%20Scaling)** section, you can adjust the scaling conditions due to your needs, i.e. the lower/upper limit (percentage) for the specified resource type during a certain period.
 If the load stays out of the set limits, the nodes removal/addition process will be called automatically.

 There are five different types of resources, which are monitored by triggers: